CPNV-ES/Vedjiz/README.md

 # Vedjiz
-Ionic app for vegetables and fruits direct sale at the farm
+Ionic app for vegetables and fruits direct sale